scil/LaravelFly/readme.md

 - [x] Application.
 - [x] Kernel.configurable by the 'kernel' key of LARAVELFLY_SERVICES in fly.conf.php
 - [x] Base Services: Dispatcher/app('event'), Router/app('router') and UrlGenerator/app('url').
-- [x] Other Service Providers. configurable in config/laravel.php
+- [x] Other Service Providers. configurable in config/laravelfly.php
 - [x] Facade.
 - [x] Laravel Config. configurable by the 'config' key of LARAVELFLY_SERVICES in fly.conf.php
 - [ ] Laravel Macros.
-In Mode Map it's not supported to avoid data pollution because in most situations macros are always same.
+In Mode Map, macros are not supported to avoid data pollution, because in most situations macros are always same.
 - [ ] Php Config.
 It's not supported in the near future.
 Tow reasons:
-1. It's useless in 99% of cases where all of the php internal configs are same across multile requests.
+1. It's useless in 99% of cases where all of the php internal configs are same in multile requests.
 2. It's hard to achive as it's related with php internal function ini_set.

 ## Todo About Improvement